 Nicole Dillon Goldberg, PhD, is a scholar-practitioner whose work focuses on leadership, organizational change, and the adoption of artificial intelligence in the workplace.
 Her research explores how leaders shape culture, trust, and capability during technology-driven transformation, and she brings experience from senior corporate roles into her teaching and applied research practice.

-Nicole Dillon Goldberg, PhD, teaches undergraduate and MBA courses in leadership, organizational behavior, and technology-enabled transformation, with a particular emphasis on the responsible adoption of artificial intelligence in the workplace.
-Her teaching reflects a scholar-practitioner approach that integrates academic research with insights from her leadership experience at Apple and Avaya.
+Nicole Dillon Goldberg, PhD, teaches undergraduate and MBA courses in leadership, organizational behavior, and technology-enabled transformation, with a focus on the responsible adoption of artificial intelligence in the workplace.
+Her teaching philosophy emphasizes inclusive, reflective, and practice-centered learning, where students actively connect scholarship to real organizational challenges and develop the confidence and capability to lead through change.

 Nicole’s research examines the intersection of leadership, organizational change, and AI adoption, with particular focus on how leaders and organizations respond to uncertainty during technology-driven transformation.
 Her work explores concepts such as threat rigidity, psychological safety, and capability building, and how these dynamics determine whether AI initiatives become symbolic and performative or translate into meaningful organizational impact.
 She is committed to advancing research that bridges academic insight and managerial practice, supporting leaders in building trust-based, adaptive, and learning-oriented environments during periods of technological change.